RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 <br><i>See witnesses and film sequences below for illustration</i>

 <i><b>Having assistance and knowledge is needed of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful, exploitative to disastrous.
--  <b>Witness</b> Dennis Davern and others re-opened the investigation about Natalie Wood, and <a href="https://www.cbsnews.com/news/natalie-wood-death-in-dark-water">Key Witnesses were "found."</a>
+-  <b>Witness</b> Dennis Davern and others re-opened the investigation about Natalie Wood and <a href="https://www.cbsnews.com/news/natalie-wood-death-in-dark-water">Key Witnesses were "found."</a>

 <b>Example of "Confidential" Magazine Documentary with Fixer Fred Otash:</b>
 <br>